 Dr. Dennis has been a professor at Cal State LA since 2005, where she was also a post-doctoral researcher and adjunct faculty from 2003 to 2005.
 Her research focuses on development in emerging adulthood with an emphasis on cross-cultural issues in family and peer relationships and the ways in which these relationships impact academic and psychosocial outcomes.

 Andrea is a seasoned higher education professional and college instructor.
 She has worked with undergraduates and graduates at colleges and universities throughout California, including the Claremont Colleges, UC Berkeley, UCLA, UC Riverside, and now Cal State LA.
 She earned a B.A. in German Studies at Scripps College in Claremont and an MFA in Creative Writing at UC Riverside.
-In her spare time, she bikes, takes photos, and writes essays, poems, and plays.
+In her spare time, she plays soccer and softball, bikes, gardens, takes photos, and writes essays, poems, and plays.